Nachtfeuer/concept-web-ui/README.md

 Now selection widgets are used to modify effort, state and complexity of a task.
 Also with a click on a trash icon you can remove a task.
 The story is copied in the controller with `angular.copy` which does a **deep copy** just short before passing to the broadcast.

-Next story will be to provide buttons to save the changes ... (will update this section then)
+When clicking on the save button the modified story is sent back to the controller which then updates the Story in the model.

 ![Editing a story](docs/images/edit-story-1.png)